glogg-lang/glogg/README.md

 You can also extract the frequency using `n/`, wich would store the frequency in the `n` variable.
 This would allow you to check if two patterns happens an equal amount of times.

-Gren should also support numerical operations and comparisons, which would open up more possibilities.
+Gløgg should also support numerical operations and comparisons, which would open up more possibilities.

 Frequencies is currently not implemented in any form.